ayomawdb/kbase.ayoma.me/docs/os/windows/credentials/0-cheatsheed.md

 - Obtaining the never changing DPAPI master key
 - In a domain setup, all master keys are required to decrypt the keys.
   - All master keys are protected using  one never renewed  key.
-  - Backup key protocol can be used (Mimikatz) to get this key from DC.
+  - Backup key protocol can be used (tz) to get this key from DC.

 ### Skeleton Key
 - Actors can use a password of their choosing to authenticate as any user.